Privacy and Cookies Policy

 We provide helpline services and online support groups to support individuals and their families affected by neurological conditions.
 The Helpline team collect sensitive personal data about your health when you speak, email or write to them.
 They will use this information to answer questions and provide information and support.
 Any notes taken when they talk to you are shredded at the end of the call.
 Copies of emails and letters are securely stored for reference for 12 months.
 After this period they are permanently deleted or shredded.

 We also collect audit information such as age, gender, the condition you enquired about, and your location.
 This is to monitor and evaluate our services.
 Audit information is stored anonymously and securely.
 If it is shared with third parties, for example in reports about our work to funders, it is only done in aggregate, so that your individual data will never be identifiable.

 We don’t record your phone calls to the helpline but from time to time helpline staff may listen in to calls for training or support purposes.
 This would be explained to you at the start of your conversation, and if you would prefer the other person not to be present, please tell us.

-If you ask us to send you a booklet or any other information, we will ask if you would like to stay in touch with us, so you receive other information about BSF’s work.
-If you agree, we will retain your contact details, or if you don’t agree then your information will be destroyed after the information has been sent out to you.
+If you ask us to send you a booklet or any other information, we will ask if you would like to stay in touch with us, so you receive other information about our work.
+If you agree, we will retain your contact details.
+If you don’t agree, these details will be destroyed after the information has been sent to you.